 Undergraduate Courses

-Generally, students admitted in the Life Sciences and Physical & Mathematical Sciences streams include chemistry in their first year, in addition to physics, math and biology courses.
-CHM151Y is the course that is strongly recommended for all students who will be following one of the chemistry specialist programs and who will be including a substantial amount of chemistry in their degree such as those in chemistry major program.
-The combination of CHM135H and CHM136H is recommended for students who intend to take programs in the Life or Health Sciences that do not require a large amount of chemistry.
-It is also the most appropriate course for students applying for entry into professional programs.
+Generally, students admitted in the Life Sciences and Physical & Mathematical Sciences streams include chemistry in their first year, in addition to one or more mathematics courses.
+CHM151Y is the course that is strongly recommended for all students who will be following one of the six chemistry specialist programs and for those who will be including a substantial amount of chemistry in their degree (such as in the chemistry major program).
+Please note that first year biology and/or physics courses are additional requirements towards the six specialist programs.

 Click on the links below to view the course descriptions.
 The academic calendar lists the course requirements like pre-requisites, co-requisites and exclusions, and the timetable when the courses are offered.